 Motor City Swing is committed to maintaining a dance community that is safe, inclusive, and respectful.

 Maintaining this environment is the responsibility of the whole community.
-Therefore, all MCS attendees are required to follow our Code of Conduct at all times.
+Therefore, all MCS attendees are required to follow our Code of Conduct and COVID-19 policy at all times.
 Keep in mind that this code is not a set of guidelines, it is a set of enforceable rules.
-By attending an event hosted by MCS, you agree to follow the Code of Conduct and abide by this Safer Spaces Policy.
+By attending an event hosted by MCS, you agree to follow the Code of Conduct and COVID-19 policy, and to abide by this Safer Spaces Policy.

 Note that in addition to the Code of Conduct, we have a set of Class Rules that are in force during all MCS classes.
 Like the Code, these are rules, not guidelines.